Operations cancelled as South Korea doctors’ strike grows

 South Korea’s general hospitals rely heavily on trainees for emergency operations and surgeries, and local reports said cancer patients and expectant mothers needing C-sections had seen procedures cancelled or delayed, with scores of cases causing “damage”, Park said.

-Junior doctors claim the new medical education reforms are the final straw for many workers in a profession already struggling with tough working conditions, such as in emergency rooms.
+Junior doctors say the new medical education reforms are the final straw in a profession where they already struggle with tough working conditions.

-“Despite working more than 80 hours a week and receiving compensation at minimum wage level, trainee doctors have been neglected by the government until now,” the Korea Interns and Residents Association said in a statement.
+“Despite working more than 80 hours a week and receiving compensation at minimum wage level, trainee doctors have been neglected by the government until now,” the Korean Intern Resident Association said in a statement.

-The over-reliance on trainee doctors in the current healthcare system was not reasonable or fair, they added.
+The over-reliance on trainee doctors in the current healthcare system was not reasonable or fair, they added, claiming the government was treating them as if they were “criminals”.

 Nurses, who have been left in charge during the strike, urged doctors to return to work, even as they sympathised with their fight against the reform.